 Most hard gainers will tell you that they eat plenty, they’ll boast (or complain) that they can eat anything that they want without gaining weight.

 Well, sadly this is rubbish.
 Science is pretty inflexible when it comes to energy balance.

 If you are eating more than you are burning you WILL gain weight.
-If you are eating less calories than you are burning you will lose weight.
+Eating fewer calories than you are burning then you will lose weight.
 If your calories in and your calories out are equal you will stay the same.

 So if you are not able to gain weight then you are almost certainly not eating enough calories.